Ty Eithin - 30047

 |Further details outdoors|

-- This luxury holiday cottage has a private and secluded patio with garden furniture and scenic views.
+A private and secluded patio with garden furniture and scenic views.

 The West Wales/Pembrokeshire region